pradosoft/prado/README.md

-# Warning: this is development version of the upcoming Prado 4.
+# Warning: this is a development version of the upcoming Prado 4.
+Even if are trying hard to ensure that the framework is usable, your mileage may vary.
+We encourage you to test it and to report any problem that you find.

 # Prado PHP Framework

-PRADO is a component-based and event-driven programming framework for developing Web applications in PHP 5.
+PRADO is a component-based and event-driven programming framework for developing Web applications in PHP 5 and 7.
 PRADO stands for PHP Rapid Application Development Object-oriented.

 [![Build Status](https://travis-ci.org/pradosoft/prado.png?branch=master)](https://travis-ci.org/pradosoft/prado)